Menu

 About The National Organ Competition

-The National Organ Competition was established to encourage and reward a high standard of organ playing.
+The National Organ Competition was established to encourage and reward excellence in organ playing and is an exceptional opportunity for emerging artists.
 The Competition is open to Canadian organists, permanent residents and non-Canadian organists studying toward a degree or diploma in Canada, who are under the age of 30 and are members of the Royal Canadian College of Organists.
-Previous first prize winners are not eligible.
+A maximum of six candidates will be chosen from the preliminary round to advance to the live rounds, where they will compete for $10,500 in prizes.
+The live rounds will take place at Organ Festival Canada 2025 in Kitchener - Waterloo - Guelph, Ontario.

 À propos du Concours national d'orgue